tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-colwise/index.markdown

 df %>% mutate(across(everything(), mean, na.rm = TRUE))
 ```

-If you've used multiple `_if`/`_at`/`_all` functions in a row, you should also consider if it's now possible to collapse into a single call, using the new features of `across()`.
+If you've used multiple `_if`/`_at`/`_all` functions in a row, you should also consider if it's now possible to collapse them into a single call, using the new features of `across()`.

-Again, you don't need to worry about these functions going away in the short-term, but it's good practice to update your code to use our latest recommendations.
+Again, you don't need to worry about these functions going away in the short-term, but it's good practice to keep your code up-to-date.
+Note, however, that `across()` currently has a little more overhead than the older approaches so it will be a little slower.
+We have a plan to improve the performance in dplyr 1.1.0.